baziotis/metap/README.md

 # Motivation

-Over the years, I've come across several language features which would make my Python programming much easier, which will probably not make it into the language any time soon.
-I finally decided to implement a tool that allows me to have these features.
+After several thousands of lines of code written in Python, I've come across several language features which would make my Python programming much more efficient, but which will probably not appear in standard Python any time soon.

-The obvious solution would be to actually extend the language, but it has serious drawbacks.
-First, it's a [hefty task](https://aroberge.github.io/ideas/docs/html/#ideas-making-it-easier-to-extend-python-s-syntax).
-But most importantly, it would be hard to reuse the work across environments, machines, etc., because I would have to have my custom version of Python everywhere.
-The solution that is both fun and useful is a _meta-programming_ layer.
+So, I finally decided to implement a tool that allows me to have these features.

-Hence, I created `metap`, an easy-to-use meta-programming layer for Python, which basically allows us to write programs that generate programs.
-That sounds fancy, but in practice our meta-program is just a Python program with a couple of extra features.
+`metap` is an easy-to-use meta-programming layer for Python.
+It allows you to write programs that generate programs.
+That sounds fancy, but in practice `metap` just automates tedious program transformations and programming patterns.

 # Quickstart